Historic Buildings, Modern Flavors

 Dampsentralen occupies one of Ålesund’s newer buildings, and its name pays tribute to the location’s historical significance.
 In 1895, Ålesund’s first electric streetlight was lit outside the newly constructed steam power plant (dampsentral in Norwegian), which supplied electricity to the city until 1917.
 Today’s Dampsentralen stands near the original site, proudly carrying on the name and history in its modern setting.
 On the image below the steam power plant, with its characteristic chimney, can be seen in the background.

-The building at Notenesgata 1, which now houses Bro and Bryt restaurants, has a rich history rooted in Ålesund's prominence as a hub for the clipfish trade.
-Originally a busy clipfish warehouse, it played a vital role during the "Spanish era," a time when Ålesund's booming trade relationship with Spain left a lasting impact on the city.
-The export of clipfish—salted and dried cod—was central to this trade and significantly shaped Ålesund's economy, architecture, and cultural identity.
-The tall, airy windows that now bring light into these restaurants were originally used for lowering and hoisting fish in and out of storage.
-Restaurant Bryt is a tribute to this significant period in the city’s history, drawing inspiration from the Spanish influence that left its mark on Ålesund.
+The building at Notenesgata 1, which now houses Bro and Bryt Tapas , has a rich history dating back to Ålesund's golden age as a hub for the stockfish trade.
+The building, once a stockfish warehouse, played a significant role during the so-called "Spanish era."
+The large, tall windows that characterize the structure today were originally used to lower and hoist fish in and out of storage.
+Bryt Tapas pays homage to this pivotal period in the city’s history, drawing inspiration from the Spanish influence that left its mark on Ålesund.